schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Repository

-A measurer provides at a opt-in corridor.
+A measurer provides at an opt-in corridor.

 ## Cyclist